blacklanternsecurity/badsecrets/README.md

                         Specify custom keys in format 'encryptionkey,hashkey'.
 When provided, only these keys will be tested.
   -d, --debug           Enable debug mode to show detailed request information --modern-dialog-params
-                        Use modern dialog parameters format (for newer Telerik versions 2018+)
+                        Use modern dialog parameters format (may work better for newer Telerik versions 2018+)

 ```